-Acupuncture is part of a comprehensive natural health care system that has been used in Asian countries for thousands of years to preserve health and diagnose, treat, and prevent illness.
+Acupuncture is part of a comprehensive natural health care system that has been used in many Asian countries for thousands of years to preserve health and diagnose, treat, and prevent illness.

 Acupuncture treats health conditions by stimulating specific points on the surface of the body with thin stainless steel, single-use, sterile needles in order to produce physiological effects.
 In the most basic sense, it works by stimulating the central and peripheral nervous systems to increase the release of neurotransmitters and hormones in order to dull pain, support the immune system, and regulate various functions in the body.

 Acupuncture operates on the theory that health depends on an even or balanced circulation of nutrients, substances, and energy called 'Qi' through a network of channels or meridians.
 These networks within the body connect all organs and parts of the body and provide balance and coordination of physiological processes.

 Pain, ill health, and that feeling of not quite feeling yourself result when the flow of Qi through the body is disrupted or blocked.
 This can be caused by many things, including disease, pathogens, physical trauma, and negative side-effects of medications in addition to lifestyle factors such as overwork, poor diet, lack of rest, emotional upset, or stress.

 Other treatments used in conjunction with acupuncture to enhance the acupuncture treatment are cupping, moxibustion, therapeutic massage, electrical stimulation, and the application of heat with or without castor oil as a topical poultice.

 Everyone!
 From infants to seniors, whether seeking an alternative to Western Medicine or additional help, some turn to acupuncture and massage when other methods have been exhausted for the treatment of chronic conditions.
 As an acupuncturist, I may also be the first choice of care for many because it is low-risk with few side effects.